Pumpkin, Kumara and Lime Soup

 Makes 8-10 large bowls

-- ¾ crown pumpkin, peeled, deseeded and cubed (approx 1kg)
+¾ crown pumpkin, peeled, seeds removed and cubed (approx 1kg)

-- 1. In a large saucepan, add all the pumpkin and kumara and cover in cold water.
+1. In a large saucepan, add pumpkin and kumara then cover in cold water.
 Cover with a lid and bring to the boil, then reduce to a simmer for approximately 20 minutes; until the all the pieces are cooked though.

-- 3. Squeeze all the limes, keeping the juice to one side (The fresh juice is used for the garnish) and zest them.
-Add the ‘de-juiced’ lime halves and the zest to the pan containing the pumpkin and kumara.
+3. Squeeze the limes, keeping the juice to one side (the fresh juice is used for the garnish) and zest them.
+Add the juiced lime halves and the zest to the pan containing the pumpkin and kumara.
 Continue to simmer for 5 minutes.

-- * if the soup is too thick, add more water, 1 cup at a time.
-If the soup is too thin, put it back on the cooktop and allow it to reduce.
+* if the soup is too thick, add more water, 1 cup at a time.
+If the soup is too thin, return it to the heat and allow it to reduce.